Introduction: Flyback Transformer Driver for Beginners

-For the 200v 2 amp diode I used (BY229-200) but anything which meets those minimum requirements will do.
-MUR420 and MUR460 are the cheapest available at my local electronic store, EGP30D to EGP30K could also work along with UF5402 to UF5408.
+For the 200v 2 amp diode I used BY229-200 but anything which meets those minimum requirements will do.
+MUR420 and MUR460 are the cheapest available at my local electronic store, EGP30D to EGP30K would also work along with UF5402 to UF5408.

-For the other diode on the base I used UF4004, this one protects from the negative going pulse there and prevents transistor gain degradation.
+For the other reverse diode across emitter and base I used UF4004, this one protects the base from the negative going pulse preventing transistor gain degradation.

-This should be a film or foil type rated for a minimum of 150vac and between 47-680nF.
-This capacitor forms a quasi-resonant snubber and helps to protect the transistor from the positive going voltage turnoff spike, a larger capacitor will limit the output voltage but give extra protection, I used a 200nF (code 204) with mine.
-With a higher voltage transistor you can reduce the capacitor value and allow the voltage to ring up to a higher level thus producing more voltage on the output.
+This should be a film or foil type rated for a minimum of 150vac and between 47-560nF.
+This capacitor forms a quasi-resonant snubber and helps to protect the transistor from the positive going voltage turnoff spike, a larger capacitor will limit the output voltage but give extra protection, I used a 200nF (code 204) with my 12v driver.
+With a higher voltage transistor you can reduce the capacitance and allow the voltage to ring up to a higher level thus producing more voltage on the output.